-New York Public Radio (NYPR) submitted one request for reimbursement related to this project, in the amount of \$178,705, which is currently under review.
+New York Public Radio (NYPR) submitted one request for reimbursement in the amount of \$178,705 related to this project.
 LMDC staff continues to work with NYPR staff to resolve all open items and inquiries related to the request including a budget modification.
-The Time of Performance for this project expired on December 31, 2014.